-Plein Air is an open-air residency model that invites companies and individuals to experiment in the Quad.
+Plein Air is an open-air residency program that invites companies and individuals to experiment in the Quad.
 The residency invites cross-discipline exploration across all arts forms and industries and encourages ideas to be tested in a public space.

 Plein Air Residencies 2018: